-In 2011, International Year of Forests, Sony launched activities to assist the conservation of forests on the island of Sumatra, Indonesia, together with the WWF (World Wide Fund for Nature) Japan.
+In 2011, the International Year of Forests, Sony launched activities to support WWF Japan's forest conservation project in the island of Sumatra, Indonesia.